You are here

 Since then, the mission of the festival has grown to give students a glimpse of the lives of professional composers, performers, critics, and scholars; to promote the work of young American composers; and to generate public interest in modern music.
 It stands alone among other contemporary music festivals by emphasizing symphonic music and featuring a major professional orchestra.

-Over the last fifty-two years, the festival has featured numerous nationally and internationally known performers, conductors, and composers.
+Over the last fifty-three years, the festival has featured numerous nationally and internationally known performers, conductors, and composers.
 Eighteen of them now have the Pulitzer Prize for Music, and five have received the Grawemeyer Award.
 Some of them were guests of the festival several years before they received these awards.
 Festival planners built into the program lectures, symposia, open rehearsals, and social events to foster interaction between the visiting musicians and the public.
 An annual competition for orchestral compositions, part of the festival since its inception, has provided many young composers with the invaluable experience of hearing their works rehearsed and performed by a professional orchestra.

 After the festival’s first two years, however, foundation support ceased.
 ISU President Alan Rankin, a musician himself, saw not only the artistic value of the event but also the prestige it had brought to the institution and allocated university funds to keep the festival going.